ip413/typesetting-jekyll-theme/README.md

 Frankly speaking, in 2022 GitHub Pages still [do not support](https://github.com/github/pages-gem/issues/651) Jekyll 4.0 and newer version, which makes many new features unavailable.
 Rendering of mathematical formulas is a problem, MathJax renders fine in Jekyll 4.0 and later versions most of the time, but does not display properly in lower versions.
 If your blog contains a lot of mathematical formulas, I suggest you deploy it in vercel, because it supports Jekyll versions after 4.0.

-Deploying on GitHub Pages just requires adding GitHub actions.
-Copy all the files of the `.github` folder of the [repository](https://github.com/poole/poole/tree/master/.github) where Poole is located to your own blog directory, and then push it to GitHub.
-If you also want good rendering of mathematical formulas on GitHub Pages, I recommend taking a look at [KaTeX](https://katex.org/).
+But GitHub has recently [released](https://github.blog/changelog/2022-07-27-github-pages-custom-github-actions-workflows-beta/) new feature of deploying GitHub Pages using GitHub actions, which allows us to use Jekyll 4.0+ version.

+I have already written the actions template and put it in the `.github` directory, so you only need to go to your repository's Settings -> Pages -> Build and deployment, and set the `Source` option to `GitHub Actions`.
+Note that you don't need to click the `configure` button, because the configuration file I have already written for you can be used directly.

 ## Local development or debugging